PMBio/hipsci_pipeline/limix_QTL_pipeline/readme.md

 NB. be sure to be in a folder where you can download files to and there is no folder called limix.

+Some filesystems have locking disabled to write to be able to use the tool use: export HDF5_USE_FILE_LOCKING=FALSE